NTIA/scos-sensor/README.md

  - *admin*: A user account that has full control over the sensor and can create schedule entries and view, modify, or delete any other user's schedule entries or acquisitions.
-Admins can create non-priveleged *user* accounts.
+Admins can create non-privileged *user* accounts.
-   Admins can mark a schedule entry as private from unpriveleged users.
+   Admins can mark a schedule entry as private from unprivileged users.

- - *capability*: A fact about some ability or limitation that the sensor has.
-   For example, is the sensor mobile or stationary?
-What is the frequency range of the attached SDR?
+ - *capability*: Available actions, installation specifications (e.g., mobile or stationary), and operational ranges of hardware components (e.g., frequency range of SDR).
 These values are generally hard-coded by the sensor owner and rarely change.
-The actions registered on a sensor are considered part of its capabilities.

  - *schedule*: The collection of all schedule entries (active and inactive) on the sensor.

  - *scheduler*: A thread responsible for executing the schedule.
-The scheduler reads the schedule at most once a second and *consumes* all past and present times for each active entry in the schedule.
-The latest task per entry is then added to a priority queue, and the scheduler executes the associated actions and stores/POSTs tasks results.
-The scheduler operates in a simple blocking fashion, which significantly simplifies resources deconfliction, but means that it cannot guarantee a task is run at the requested time.
+The scheduler reads the schedule at most once a second and consumes all past and present times for each active schedule entry until the schedule is exhausted.
+The latest task per schedule entry is then added to a priority queue, and the scheduler executes the associated actions and stores/POSTs tasks results.
+   The scheduler operates in a simple blocking fashion, which significantly simplifies resource deconfliction.
+When executing the task queue, the scheduler makes a best effort to run each task at its designated time, but the scheduler will not cancel a running task to start another task, even of higher priority. *priority* is used to disambiguate two or more tasks that are schedule to start at the same time.

  - *schedule entry*: Describes a series of scheduler tasks.
 A schedule entry is at minimum a human readable name and an associated action.
 Combining